-There are four different types of lien waiver that can be used in the state of Texas, and this article is about one of those: the Conditional Lien Waiver on a Final Payment.
-Read on for a quick breakdown of this important Texas lien waiver.
+Texas lien waiver rules are strict.
+There are four different types of lien waivers that can be used in the state of Texas.
+This article is about one of those: the Conditional Lien Waiver and Release on a Final Payment.

 Guide to the Texas Final Conditional Waiver

 Let’s not get ahead of ourselves just yet.
 Before discussing the particulars of this form, it’s imperative to know when it should be used.
 A Final Conditional Waiver indicates that work has been done, but not all payments have been made.
 You can read more about the differences between unconditional and conditional lien waiver here.
 But even if all payments have been promised, or if you’ve received the check but not cashed the check, a conditional waiver could be appropriate.
 But if work is only partially done, a Partial Conditional Waiver or a Partial Unconditional Waiver may be appropriate.

 And last but not least, if work is done and the money is in the bank, a Final Unconditional Waiver may be the move.
 Final waivers are part of the contractor’s checklist for collecting final payment, but it’s critical that they understand how they work.